gwexploratoryaudits/brla_explore/README.md

 Thus one may input ones own audit(s) defined by one or more pairs of arrays of *n* and corresponding *kmin*, or use our code to generate these arrays for multiple margins, risk limits and election sizes for *BRAVO* or *BRAVOLike* audits (and, hopefully, Bayesian audits in the future).

 ## Stopping Probabilities and Risk
-B-Square audits allow the possibility of stopping at each ballot draw.
+B2 audits allow the possibility of stopping at each ballot draw.

 * If the election is incorrect, the possibility of stopping at each draw allows for the incurring of risk at each draw, by erroneously stopping the audit.